send mail

 Eva Jongepier is an acclaimed employment lawyer in the Netherlands with more than 22 years of experience.

-With specializations in employment termination and litigation under Dutch employment law, Eva stands out for her keen analytical abilities and sound legal advice she provides to clients.
+With specializations in employment termination and litigation under Dutch employment law, Eva stands out as employment attorney for her keen analytical abilities and sound legal advice she provides to clients.
 Eva's clients range from individuals and small/medium-sized enterprises to large corporations.

 As Dutch employment attorney, she is highly regarded for her professionalism and efficiency when resolving complex employment disputes.
 With an in-depth knowledge of Dutch employment law, Eva stays current on legal developments and changes within this field.